Reba White Williams: Honors and awards

-Williams has served on the Print Committees of The Boston Museum of Fine Arts, The Metropolitan Museum of Art, The Museum of Modern Art, and The Whitney Museum.
+White Williams served on the Print Committees of The Boston Museum of Fine Arts, The Metropolitan Museum of Art, The Museum of Modern Art, and The Whitney Museum.
 She served on the editorial board of Print Quarterly, and was named an Honorary Keeper of American Prints by the Fitzwilliam Museum at Cambridge University.
-Williams also served as president of the New York City Art Commission, and as vice chairman of the New York State Council on the Arts.
+White Williams also served as president of the New York City Art Commission, and as vice chairman of the New York State Council on the Arts.